daniel-a-r/CCNY_Database_Project_Variation/README.md

 # CCNY_Database_Project_Variation

 This is a modified repo of the CCNY_Database_Project modified to used SQLAlchemy with sqlite.
 This project can be used to track your albums that you have collected in the form of physical media.
-It uses Spotify data via the Spotipy library to search albums. sqlite and Flask are used for the backend.
+It uses Spotify data via the Spotipy library to search albums.
+SQLite and Flask are used for the backend.

 ## Requirements